Meviii/LOL-Account-Checker/README.md

 - Multi-threading
 - Run checks on multiple accounts (from text file)
 - Exports all accounts information to folder
-- Comprehensive details on each successfully checked account, including purchase dates, owned champions and skins, and more.
+- Comprehensive details on each successfully checked account, including purchase dates, owned champions, owned skins, and more.

 ## How to use